crossingFonds/Omeka-S/themes/crossingfonds/README.md

 This is a customized version of the Foundation theme.
 It includes a Clover as an additional IIIF viewer.
 At the moment, this is hard-coded into the templates, but should be moved into a proper module.

-To build the clover viewer, run `npm run build`
+To build the clover viewer, run `npm run build` — this creates `assets/js/clover.umd.js`, which registers the custom `<clover-viewer>` element.

 ## Instructions for Foundation theme: